-Paul is a senior associate at Vela Wood.
+Paul is a senior attorney at Vela Wood.
 He practices in all areas of corporate law, including securities and corporate finance, mergers and acquisitions, corporate governance, and fund formation.
 He has represented corporate clients, financial institutions, and sponsors in a variety of U.S. and international transactions aggregating in excess of $15 billion.

 “Blind certainty: a close-mindedness that amounts to an imprisonment so total that the prisoner doesn’t even know he’s locked up.”

 – David Foster Wallace

 Paul graduated with honors from the University of Texas School of Law, where he served on the Texas Law Review.
 Prior to law school, Paul received a BA in Philosophy from Siena College.

 Prior to joining Vela Wood, Paul served as an Associate at Skadden, Arps, Slate, Meagher & Flom LLP, as Senior Counsel at Ocwen Financial Corporation, and as Of Counsel at Whiteman, Osterman and Hanna LLP.
 Paul is licensed to practice only in the State of New York.
 He is not yet licensed in the State of Texas.